 Top view of the Voigtlander Prominent.
 This camera was full of interesting design details, one of them being the rewind knob, as a small handle would pop up when the little button next to the small arrow was pushed.
 Note that this was also the focus knob.

+Despite my critisism above, the Voigtlander Prominent was a superbly finished camera and all controls are smooth and flawless, other than the focussing system which has a rather strong spring which makes close focussing much harder than far focussing.
+The lenses also had an excellent reputation, including the legendary Nokton 50mm f/1.5.
 The Prominent I was built for about eight years, from 1950 until 1957, after which the Prominent II was introduced.
 Quite a few variants of the Prominent exist, as small changes were made throughout its production.
 The earliest version had a Compur-Rapid shutter and lacked an accessory shoe or strap lugs.
 Soon after the shutter was upgraded to a Synchro-Compur.
 Strap lugs were introduced around 1952, an accessory shoe around 1954.
 In 1956 a wind lever was added to the wind knob and finally in 1957 some improvements were made to the viewfinder.

 The Voigtlander Prominent with lens dismounted to show the lens mount itself.
 It was a bayonet style which mounted easily but was unfortunately unique to the Prominent system.